Electron Emission Channeling for lattice location of radioactive isotopes in single crystals: Improvements from a Timepix3 quad detector and new PyFDD data analysis software: Position sensitive detectors - Timepix3 upgrade

-The use of recently developed readout hardware, and control and data taking software has been a massive improvement in the rapid data acquisition and overall usability of the Timepix3 quad detectors.
-The readout, Katherine Gen2 \cite{burian_katherine_2017}, developed by the West Bohemian University in Pilsen, allows for a readout speed of 16\,MHit/s by Ethernet or 40\,MHit/s by USB3 greatly surpassing the needs for EC and therefore removing any worries related to pile-up and data loss due to low communication bandwidth.
-The data taking software Track\,Lab \cite{manek_track_2023}, provides full control of the detector and data taking followed by high performance analysis and visualization of the data.
+The use of recently developed readout hardware, and control and data taking software, see Figure\,\ref{fig:tpx3_scheme}, has been a massive improvement in the rapid data acquisition and overall usability of the Timepix3 quad detectors.
+The readout, Katherine Gen2 \cite{burian_katherine_2017} allows for a readout speed of 16\,MHit/s by Ethernet or 40\,MHit/s by USB3 greatly surpassing the needs for EC and therefore removing any worries related to pile-up and data loss due to low communication bandwidth.
+The data taking software Track\,Lab \cite{manek_track_2024}, provides full control of the detector and data taking followed by high performance analysis and visualization of the data.
 Overall this enables to have a fast feedback on the ongoing experiment filling up the usability needs that would have been a drawback for the use of Timepix3 up to now.